Eric Farris

 Eric Michael-Jay Farris (born March 3, 1986) is an American former professional baseball second baseman and left fielder.
 He played in Major League Baseball (MLB) for the Milwaukee Brewers.
-He is currently the manager for the Everett AquaSox, the High-A affiliate of the Seattle Mariners.
+He was the manager for the Everett AquaSox, the High-A affiliate of the Seattle Mariners, during the 2022 season.
+He is currently the third base coach for the Tacoma Rainiers, the MiLB Triple-A affiliate of the Seattle Mariners.